trieschlab/MIMo/docs/source/guides/installation.rst

 should pop up with a simple room with some toys and MIMo.
 MIMo should flop to the ground.
 The window will close on its own after about half a minute.

-All the sample environments register with Gym and can be created using ``gym.make("environment-name")``, but you must ``import mimoEnv`` first.
+All the sample environments register with gym and can be created using ``gym.make("environment-name")``, but you must ``import mimoEnv`` first.